Gossip (The Office): Production

 "Gossip" was written and directed by Paul Lieberstein, a producer and screenwriter for the series who also plays Toby.
 The episode confirmed the fact that Pam was pregnant, which was strongly hinted in the fifth season finale, "Company Picnic".
 "Gossip" was the first episode to feature Ellie Kemper as a full cast member; she had guest starred in several episodes at the end of the fifth season as receptionist Erin Hannon.
 It was also the first episode of The Office to air since the release of the Ed Helms comedy film The Hangover.
 The film was a surprise box office success, grossing more than twice the amount of The 40-Year Old Virgin, which established Steve Carell as a comedy movie star.
 Commentators were split on what the success would mean for The Office, with some believing it would allow the show's writers to better realize his potential and write better material for Helms, and others expressing concern Helms would not be as dedicated to the Andy Bernard role.

 The official website for The Office included three cut scenes from "Gossip" within a week of its original release.
 In the first 40-second clip, Dwight has the interns pass hand-written notes to officemates, while Ryan orders them to search thousands of pennies for rare coins.
 In the second clip, which is one minute and 10 seconds, Dwight has the interns pick up their own cake, but chastises them for not picking up candles.
 In the final two-minute clip, Dwight makes the interns memorize trivial bits of information, then tells them what he believes are inspirational stories.

 Cultural references

 During the episode's cold open, Michael, Dwight, and Andy run throughout the office climbing on desks, jumping off chairs and pushing themselves off objects.
 The actions are their attempts to engage in parkour, the art of moving from point A to point B as creatively as possible, which Jim describes as "the Internet sensation of 2004".
-Jim points out parkour was used in a chase scene in the 2006 James Bond film Casino Royale.
+Jim points out parkour was used in a chase scene in the 2006 James Bond movie Casino Royale.